Showing posts with label Driving - Racers. Show all posts

 Before you rush off and waste cash, it makes sense to practice.
 The map shows many locations, and each has a varying degree of difficulty thanks to narrow, twisty lanes, obstacles, and other cars.
 Not to mention the cops who are looking to boost their Christmas party fund.
 Well, why bother arresting real criminals?

 Once you feel you've practised enough, slap yourself and then practice some more - you won't regret it.
 Eventually, you will be ready and can head over to the Tournament with confidence.
 Pick yourself a character, I'm always the Mr T lookalike!
-It's a good idea to play safe, with something you can afford, I advise Memphis.
+It's a good idea to play it safe with something you can afford; I advise Memphis.
 All "yellow" places are initially open to you with details of fees, prizes, and those dreaded cops.

-Prize money is awarded for coming 1st, 2nd, or 3rd, but it's possible to boost this with the rival drivers.
-These guys are always up for a flutter - an opportunity to earn extra money?
+Prize money is awarded for coming in 1st, 2nd, or 3rd, but it's possible to boost it by competing against rivals.
+These guys are always up for a flutter - an opportunity to earn extra money.
 So long as you don't get too big for your boots and practice more than just once.
 Yes, you really should practice.
 Take the hint!

 It sounds complex, but it's not so let's take a gander at some more sexy pixels...